Michael Moorer: Third heavyweight title reign

-Moorer was then given the opportunity to fight Schulz for the vacant crown in Berlin.
+Moorer was then given the opportunity to fight Schulz for the vacant crown in Dortmund.
 On June 22, 1996, Moorer won the IBF heavyweight crown once again, beating Schulz by a 12-round split decision.

 He became a three-time heavyweight champion; WBO (1992), WBA/IBF (1994) and IBF (1996–1997).
 When Moorer held the WBO heavyweight title, it wasn't considered an authentic heavyweight title.
 Ironically, Moorer has always been recognized as a former light heavyweight champion despite only ever holding the WBO title at that weight.

 Moorer's first defense came against Botha on November 9, 1996.
 In a brutal one-sided bout, Moorer, leading on the cards going into the 12th, ended with a flourish, knocking Botha out 18 seconds into the final round.

 In March 1997, Moorer retained his belt with a 12-round decision over previously undefeated Vaughn Bean before parting ways with trainer Teddy Atlas, with whom he'd been experiencing increasing tension since the beginning of their professional relationship.
 He replaced him with Freddie Roach.